vksvicky/priceComparison_server/README.rst

 [ ] Identify if the product is in stock and update excel cost accordingly

-[ ] Identify offers if available and add relevant items update cost accordingly
+[ ] Identify offers if available and add relevant items to update cost accordingly

 [ ] Create a shopping list sheet and identify the cost

-[ ] For the created shopping cart compare across the listed providers and find the cheapest and show the store name
+[ ] For the created shopping cart, compare across the listed providers and find the cheapest and show the store name

 [ ] Create a master sheet of stores for selection and a master sheet for products

-[ ] Ability to create a shopping cart (in the format) + select a store
+[ ] Ability to create a shopping cart (in the format) + selecting a store

-[ ] Ability to create a shopping cart (in the format) + select a stores + best price across selected stores
+[ ] Ability to create a shopping cart (in the format) + select stores + best price across selected stores

-[ ] Add Petrol & Diesel prices for comparison for available Supermarkets
+[ ] Add Petrol & Diesel prices for comparison for Supermarkets

 Phase 2
 =======